leejoonli/code-every-day/log.md

 ## Thoughts

 Reworked the FELP codebase with more components and moved the modals to its own component.
 Tried to deploy the backend to netlify but couldn't get it to work.

+# Day 236 (1/12/2023)

+## Research

+Researched tax application.

+## Thoughts

+Preperation work and research for the tax application isn't going very well so far.
+Don't understand how taxes work but will continue to figure things out.
+Planning on building a program instead of a web based application.